-Have you ever been witness to a firefly show?
-I grew up in the Midwest and it's an understatement to say I am fascinated by fireflies.
+Have you ever witnessed a firefly show?
+I grew up in the Midwest.
+It's an understatement to say I am fascinated by fireflies.
 It is much more accurate to claim that I am obsessed.

 Fireflies are cool for many reasons.
-I have studied fireflies informally for many years.
-From learning about their behavior to the energy efficient light they give off.
+I've studied their habits informally for many years; from behavior patterns to the energy-efficient light they give off.
 That light is now being studied formally at UC Berkeley to see if they can recreate it.

-It is the light that draws us to the firefly.
+It is the firefly's incandescence that mesmerizes us.
 That subtle, consistent blinking light is the way this little bug communicates with other fireflies.
-If you've had the pleasure of witnessing them, it is a beautiful, subtle, dance of survival for this species.
-They NEED to attract other fireflies in order to mate and continue their species through time.
-This communication is delivered with precision and when done right, a whole community of fireflies will blink their light in unison, as if proclaiming..."I've got your back, I'm here for you, You are not alone."
+If you've had the pleasure of witnessing them, it is a beautiful, subtle, dance of survival.
+They NEED to attract other fireflies to mate and proliferate.
+This communication is delivered with precision and then a whole community of fireflies will blink their light in unison, as if proclaiming..."I've got your back, I'm here for you, and you are not alone!"
 It's quite inspiring.
-I realized when I was forming my business almost 11 years ago, that fireflies shaped my philosophy on communication and marketing hence the namesake Firefly Strategies.
-They communicate strategically and here's what I learned....
+I realized when I was forming my business almost 11 years ago, that fireflies shaped my philosophy on communication and marketing, hence the namesake Firefly Strategies.

-When we plan, whether it's a personal plan, a business marketing plan, or a non profit development plan, we assume we are going to be successful.
-We work hard to make sure the plan will lead us to success.
-But, there are many things that can cause delays and even derail us from our end goals and outcomes.
-But, most plans do not have a crisis component built into it.
-That is a mistake because ANYTHING could go wrong, I've seen some of the best laid plans fail miserably because something went wrong.
+When we plan, whether it's for personal, small business, or non-profit development planning, the assumption is a successful outcome.
+We work hard to make sure the plan will lead us to profitability.
+But, many things cause delays or derail us from our end game.
+Most plans do not have a crisis component built into it, which is a mistake.
+ANYTHING could go wrong.
+I've seen some of the best-laid plans fail miserably because something went wrong.

-Not too long ago, I was struggling to keep my head above water, trying to manage and do WAY too much.
+Not long ago, I was struggling to keep my head above water, trying to manage WAY too much.
 Unfortunately, this predicament isn't something that happens to me only.
-In fact, I know MANY businesses, organizations and individuals that have or currently are incredibly stressed out and exhausted due to juggling too many roles, hats, or whatever you label all of your work and personal life responsibilities.
+I know MANY businesses, organizations, and individuals that are currently under incredible stress, and exhausted due to juggling too many hats.

-I know that sometimes there just isn't a way out of it.
-Hiring someone is just not feasible.
-There's no time to recruit an intern, and volunteers, though great, just don't have the skills to do what you need done.
+Sometimes it seems there just isn't a way out of the chaos.
+Hiring someone is not feasible.
+There's no time to recruit an intern.
+And volunteers, though great, just don't have the right skills.

-By the time Friday afternoon rolls around, I can feel that my body is ready to stop.
-My focus starts to go onto other things like baking, sewing projects, house shopping, hiking, getting the garden ready....everything else but business related work.
-Though I'd LOVE to stop and just dive right in to these other projects, I can't do that always.
-There is an endless list of things to get to in my business.
-I get even more weird about finishing my week a few hours early because, we're supposed to work until 5pm, AT LEAST, if we want to advance our careers, or so I've been reading.
-"Lean In" is what Sheryl Sandberg COO of Facebook tells us in her new book.
-But, all I want to do is lean into some of my red forest cupcakes that I'm dying to make!...
+By the time Friday afternoon rolls around, I feel like I've hit a wall.
+My focus starts to go onto other things like baking, sewing, house shopping, hiking, getting the garden ready....anything but business-related tasks.
+Though I'd LOVE to dive into these more meditative projects, there is an endless list of things I need to address for my company.
+Apparently, we're supposed to work until 5 pm, AT LEAST, if we want to advance our careers.
+Or so we are told in "Lean In" according to Sheryl Sandberg COO of Facebook.
+But, all I want to lean into are the red forest cupcakes that I'm dying to make!...

 The last tip of this series was delayed a bit.
 There just aren't enough hours in the day, right?!
 Well, in all honesty, I knew that I would be writing this entry late in the night.
 My day was pretty planned out, all-in-all.
 Mommy duties put a few hiccups in my schedule but most everything fell within schedule.